Oversite

 A person that is a supporter of determinism would say that at the point of taking an option there is no "Self" to take the option.
 The self is an illusion.
 It does not fit into their world view, which most of them would call scientific (which I would question).
 In scientific reductionism the self does not exist.
 In rebuilding humans after they have been reduced to the smallest parts by scientific reductionism they have not worked out how any entity like the Self could emerge.
 They would say the option taken by the person depends on the functioning of the brain which is operating solely on cause and effect.
 Like a computer.
 Like a machine.
 There is no choice because there is no Self to make the choice.
 The option that is taken was always going to be taken because of an effectively infinite chain of cause and effect all leading up to that point.

 A person that is a supporter of compatibilism would largely agree with the supporter of determinism.
 The Self may be an illusion, the "choice" may be an illusion, but practically it doesn't matter.
 A person's "choice" is based on their reasoning, likes, dislikes and preferences - like the free will supporters would say.
 All of the person's life, experiences and earlier "choices" has lead up to this point and has contributed to selecting which option is taken, just as it has for a person with free will.
 The difference is that the option taken is claimed to be from a cause and effect machine and not the "Self".
-However regardless of this there is still the feeling that it is a free choice.
+However regardless of this there is still the feeling that it is a free choice - provided there is nothing coercing the person to one particular option which there isn't for the majority of human decisions.
 Supporters of compatibilism say the difference between what is happening and actual free will is not important.
 Because it is indistinguishable by the person from what free will would feel like and it is based on a person's life experiences to that point this is sufficient for it to be classed as free will.

 Compatibilism - Can You Want What You Want